dbirks/react-workshop/DAY_2_QUIZ.md

 15. Where are our apps dependencies declared?
  - in package.json
 16. What is the syntax for importing a component called Hello from the same directory?
- - import { Hello } from './Hello.tsx';
+ - import { Hello } from './Hello';
 17. What is the name for that syntax?
- - destructuring
+ - ES import syntax
 18. What if I want to import a specific portion of a file?
  - use a named import
 19. When do we use a relative path in import?